janaym/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, AJAX-based single-page Twitter clone, made as a front-end development project.
-Some starter back-end code was provided and is contained within this repository.
+Tweeter is a simple, AJAX-based single-page Twitter clone, made for users to share whatever is on their minds to the rest of the world!

 ## Getting Started